NiclO1337/pp2-playtime/README.md

 ### Typography

 Chosen fonts for this website are Pixelify Sans for the main heading and Roboto for all other text. <br>
-It is important that users initial reaction to the header is "this is silly" before they are introduced to the computer based opponent, Arnold.
-Combining the serious title of "Battle Arena" with the playful font achives this well.
-Other text are written as if spoken by Arnold.
+Goal is to set a playful and silly tone immidiatly, combining the serious title of "Battle Arena" with the playful font achives this well.
+Other text are written as if spoken by the computerbased player, Arnold.
 The font Roboto perfectly encapsulates Arnolds essence and sets the right tone.

 ### Images